KwameNtaadu007/alx-system_engineering-devops/0x00-shell_basics/README.md

 This command moves the file Betty into /tmp/my_first_directory This command deletes the file Betty from /tmp/my_first_directory This command deletes the directory in /tmp/
+This command changes the working directory to the previous one: cd -